-2.3.10 In a submission to the review, the Environmental Services Manager highlighted the impact of climate change on the Grounds Maintenance Service.
+2.3.10 In a submission to the review, the impact of climate change on the Grounds Maintenance Service was highlighted.
 With warmer winters, and wetter summers, it was noted that growth was rarely slowing down, which meant that the maintenance schedules were not as effective as they once were.
 It was felt that comparison with other local authorities and ground maintenance companies would be helpful to establish how other bodies were coping and adjusting to the continual demand.